Gould Electronics: History

 Gould had its origin in a number of companies, including both the Gould Storage Battery Corporation (founded 1899) and the National Lead Battery Company (founded 1920 in Saint Paul, Minnesota).
 Gould Storage Battery had been founded by Charles A. Gould and was a 100% owned subsidiary of his Gould Coupler Company based in Depew, New York.
 During the World War I the company along with Exide had manufactured batteries for US Navy submarines.
 During the 1920s they would pivot into producing batteries for the automotive industry.

 In 1928 the National Lead Battery company reincorporated in Delaware as the National Battery Co. and two years later bought the Gould Storage Battery Company for $225,000.
 In 1947 National Battery acquired the Storage Battery Division of Philco and merged it into its Gould Storage Battery subsidiary.
 In 1950 the company renamed itself as Gould-National Batteries, Inc. In 1969 Gould-National merged with Clevite, this resulted in the renaming of the company to Gould Inc. and the entering into the semiconductor industry.
 Gould Inc. would move its headquarters from St. Paul's to Rolling Meadows, Illinois after the merger.
 Having acquired Systems Engineering Laboratories, Gould became involved in the superminicomputer computer business.

 From 1977 to the mid-1980s the company owned the Modicon brand of programmable logic controller, today owned by Schneider Electric.
 This was in a phase where the company became a mini-conglomerate, with a diverse portfolio of industrial interests.
 In 1983 the original Battery business which had made up nearly the entirety of the business before diversification in the late 1960s was sold to a group of investors.
-This would become GNB Batteries Inc. (the initials based off original Gould-National Batteries name) and would be acquired by Pacific Dunlop in 1987 before finally becoming part of Exide in 2000.
+This would become GNB Batteries Inc. (the initials based on the original Gould-National Batteries name) and would be acquired by Pacific Dunlop in 1987 before finally becoming part of Exide in 2000.

 In 1985, Gould, Inc. employed 21,000 worldwide and had sales of 1.4 billion, most of which came from its electrical and electronics products and components, and its defense systems.

 Gould's non-defense businesses were acquired in 1988 by Nippon Mining (now JX Holdings).
 As part of the U.S. government approval of the 1988 deal, Nippon Mining was required to divest the Gould divisions then doing work for the Department of Defense, including the Computer Systems Division.
 Later, in 1989, Encore Computer Corporation (about 250 employees) bought the computer division (about 2500 employees) from Nippon Mining.

 Gould would report losses over the next couple of years and in 1993 Nippon Mining decided to liquidate Gould Inc. and to divide the assets between two new companies, namely Gould Electronics Inc. (Copper Foil manufacture for Electronics industry) and Gould Instrument Systems Inc. (test and measurement equipment).
 GIS Inc. was subsequently purchased by ThermoSpectra for $25.6 million in May 1995.

-At some point it became headquartered in Eichstetten, Germany.
+At some point, the company moved headquarters to Eichstetten, Germany.